sandermendes/Project-001/README.md

 # Project
 ## Technologies used
+1. DevContainer (TODO: Add more info about)
-1. Gorm
+2. Gorm
-2. Postgres
+3. Postgres
-3. Gqlgen
+4. Gqlgen
-4. Graphql
+5. Graphql
-5. Grpc
+6. Grpc
-6. Protobuf
+7. Protobuf

 # TODO
 Need more detailed information